AsunaMasuda/FloweryDays/readme_materials/testing.md

 - `$(document).on()` does not work on mobile device `$(document).on()` was initially used for product quantity counter was not working on mobile devices.
 To resolve this issue, once I used JQuery Mobile to use `vclick` event.
 However, JQuery Mobile is not compatible with the updated JQuery and gave an error in console.
 So in the end, I found out if you use `$('.plus').click(function(){...`, the issue would not occur.
 - During CSS validation, I got an error `Property padding-inline-start doesn't exist : 0` for the class `carousel-indicators-extension ol` to modify `-webkit-padding-start: 40px` which is from the user-agent stylesheets of every browser.
 This was replaced with `margin-left: -40px;`, which is advised [here](https://stackoverflow.com/questions/29307357/get-rid-of-webkit-padding-start-40px).
+- Some HTML files used in this project contain `style=` that specifies css.
+I acknowledge that having this in HTML is not the best practice though it does not give errors, but it was inevitable to implement some features such as displaying product review score stars (e.g. line in .html), since the percentage for the score is calculated in the views.py and passed to the template.

 ## Peer Code Review
 I got feedback from other students in Code Institute asking on Peer Code Review in Slack community.